Netstat Command in Linux - 25 Commands with Examples

 Introduction

-The netstat command is a CLI tool for network statistics.
-It gives an overview of network activities and displays which ports are open or have established connections.
-The netstat tool is essential for discovering network problems.
+The netstat command is a command-line tool for retrieving network statistics.
+It provides an overview of network activity and displays which ports are open or have established connections. netstat is essential for diagnosing network issues.

 Prerequisites

-Note: Though still widely used, netstat command is considered obsolete.
-Instead, the ss command is recommended as a faster and simpler tool.
-Learn more about the Linux ss command.
+Note: Though still widely used, the netstat command is considered obsolete.
+Instead, the Linux ss command is recommended as a faster and simpler solution.

 netstat